awsdocs/aws-license-manager-user-guide/doc_source/troubleshooting.md

 ## Apparent persistence of a de\-registered AMI<a name="deregistered_ami"></a>

-License Manager purges stale associations between resources and license configurations once every few hours\.
-If an AMI associated with a license configuration is deregistered through Amazon EC2, The AMI may briefly continue to appear in the License Manager resource inventory before being purged\.
+License Manager purges stale associations between resources and self\-managed licenses once every few hours\.
+If an AMI associated with a self\-managed license is deregistered through Amazon EC2, The AMI may briefly continue to appear in the License Manager resource inventory before being purged\.

 ## New child account instances are slow to appear in resource inventory<a name="inventory_delay_1"></a>